 The Real Connect: Buyer’s Journey with Buyer Persona

 Every single interaction your persona has with your company should be tailored to where they are in the buyer’s journey.
 The buyer’s journey is the active research process someone goes through leading up to a purchase.

 Why do I need to know the buyer’s journey?

 The buyer’s journey is in the perspective of your potential customers.
 That’s why figuring out your personas before looking at this is important.
 You need to know and understand your personas before you can delve into figuring out how they move through the buyer’s journey.

-You feel sick but you’re not sure exactly what you have.
-You have a list of symptoms but you have to do more research to be able to figure out what you’re sick with.
+You feel sick, but you're not sure exactly what you have.
+You have a list of symptoms, but you have to do more research to figure out what you're sick with.